AI Strategy / Foundation

 01

 Start with this video's job: This video walks through setting up Andrej Karpathy's 'LLM wiki' second-brain system for a business by creating an Obsidian vault, pasting in Karpathy's GitHub-gist idea file, and letting Claude Code build a raw/schema/wiki structure that ingests your business data into a self-linking, queryable knowledge base.
-Treat "Use Case" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:16, where the video says: “real context, and no alignment or automation towards their actual business goal.
 So, Andre created a game-changing system called your AI second brain.
 This system is so powerful that even his highly technical tweet about it reached over...”

 02